antimof/UxPlay/README.md

 systems provide a package "build-essential" for use in compiling software.
 Make sure that cmake>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".
-In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then do
+In a terminal window, change directories to the source directory of the downloaded source code ("UxPlay-\*", "\*" = "master" or the release tag for zipfile downloads, "UxPlay" for "git clone" downloads), then follow the instructions below:

 **Note:** By default UxPlay will be built with optimization for the computer it is built on; when this is not the case, as when you are packaging for a distribution, use the cmake option `-DNO_MARCH_NATIVE=ON`.